top of page

 Attire

-For returning retreatants who have previously attended a Krodhikali Wangchen, please wear the items you were given at that time and have worn at previous retreats including:
+For returning retreatants and those who have previously attended a Krodhikali Wangchen, please wear the items you were given at that time and have worn at previous retreats including:

 • grey drangju (long skirt)